FOUND SUBJECTS at the Moonspeaker

 My skepticism of "social media" is far from a new thing, no doubt rooted in my experience of the earliest "free services" that soon proved not so free.
-Back in the day terms of service were not nearly so long and full of legalese, and so it turned out to be easy and shocking to learn that free web hosting demanded to own whatever you posted on them in case it got popular and they could make money from it, by representing it and later especially from advertising placements.
+Back in the day terms of service were not nearly so long and full of legalese, and so it turned out to be easy and shocking to learn that "free" web hosting companies demanded to own whatever you posted on them in case it got popular and they could make money from it, by representing it and later especially from advertising placements.
 At one point, before google had become the pre-eminent search engine, it was a general thing for search engine companies to provide facilities to create a user account through which you could set up personalized filters and often use a free email account.
 I experimented with one of these on a long dead search engine site, and was struck by the steadily increasing demands for personal information and claims that if the information provided was not accurate I would be legally liable for providing "false information."
 This makes no sense under any other circumstances except for the necessity to provide accurate payment and shipping information when making purchases online.
 It all felt very off, so I backed off and decided to watch the new "social media" and see what it turned out to actually be apart from its advertising.

 "Social media" is described by such sources at wikipedia as a means of "creating" and sharing information using virtual communities and networks.
 The material is supposed to be primarily "user-generated."
 On average wikipedia writers are uncritical boosters of the latest tech trend, so this is unlikely to downplay social media features or suggest that they are worse than they are.
-If the users are making the content, then it is easy to conflate social media with such means of reproducing and sharing information as the printing press, radio, and arguable television and movies.
+If the users are making the content, then it is easy to conflate social media with such means of reproducing and sharing information as the printing press, radio, and arguably television and movies.
 Easy to conflate, and easy to elide important issues with the way those previous media were implemented, such as being based on expensive equipment that enables those who own the equipment to serve as gatekeepers and censors on what is created and shared, especially when there is broad agreement at least in word that everyone should be able to share their ideas and discuss matters of concern to them.
 These issues are multiplied in social media, because of the expensive nature of computers and access to general internet infrastructure.
 It is too easy to forget that what first opened up print media to the broader population was smaller printing presses and cheaper ink and paper.
 The openness depended in great part not only on size, speed, and cheapness, but especially on the inability to keep them under centralized control and regular surveillance.
 It wasn't easy, it isn't easy, we have to work to maintain the elements of media that are useful and matter to us.

 Overall, it seems to me that "social" doesn't just mean people thrown together without necessarily ever interacting.
 A quick dictionary visit refers to "social" as relating to the organization and interrelationships between people living together because of their need for companionship in work and play.
 To me there is a strong undercurrent of choice in the notion of "society," people choose to be together, to work together to make something happen.
 Alas, societies can become coercive, usually by refusing to respect the choice of people to leave.
-I don't mean to imply societies and social behaviour is inherently positive and perfect, since it involves us humans with our difficulties and imperfections.
+I don't mean to imply societies and social behaviour are inherently positive and perfect, since they involve us humans with our difficulties and imperfections.
 Nor is "media" simply positive, in its definition as one way mass communication.
 In truth, "social" and "media" are in contradiction here, because social behaviour is not one way at all.
 Social behaviour is at least two-way, more than one person is participating, is able to contribute to the conversation and make meaningful changes to the messages shared and encoded in whatever participants encode it in, be it a social structure, a ritual, or yes a book or a programme.
 If "social" and "media" are in contradiction, then their implementation in a constructive way that actually facilitates and supports people interacting and creating together is effectively crippled at the start.

 With all this in mind, I simply can't accept the "social media" label.
 More accurately, systems like facebook or twitter are better labelled "asocial amplifiers."
 They are great at giving great volume to a selected message, especially advertisements, insults, or threats.
 We are trained to quickly shift our attention to what strikes us as threatening, including more subtle implied threats like, "without our product you must be a loser."
 That's what the outrage factories make use of, including their earlier incarnations in "yellow journalism" and propaganda made obvious and clumsy by its inclusion of racist and sexist stereotypes.
 It is true that people can manage to have conversations using asocial amplifiers, it is possible, absolutely.
 Once the number of participants goes beyond a certain size, I suspect as little as twelve people, it gets harder and harder to have an actual conversation.
 That's when more people don't know each other in real life, and therefore have no shared standards of behaviour.
 The usual attempted solution for this has been having one or more moderators, plus making it necessary to go through some sort of filtering process to join in an attempt to recreate a real life social control process online.
 This works so long as those coming to join do so in good faith, and we must always remember that abusers will always pretend to good faith just long enough to get well established and difficult to remove.
 That is how abusers roll.
 And yes, groups getting poisoned by bad faith actors long preceded "social media."
 I observed the tragic demise of two wonderful mailing lists I was once part of under precisely those circumstances.
 Asocial amplifiers are designed to make us feel like we need them to keep in touch even as we are actually isolating ourselves to keep up with their various alerts, alerts designed with the same addictive qualities as the stimuli of gambling machines.
 If they were as positive as they are made out to be, asocial amplifiers wouldn't need addictive qualities for people to stick with them.